 Gili Selang, off Bali’s eastern tip, offers a unique dive experience with its black sand slope teeming with nudibranchs and macro critters, transitioning into a vibrant reef at shallow depths.

-At Gili Selang, divers can expect visibility of 20-25 meters, with potential thermoclines affecting water temperature.
+At Gili Selang, adventurous divers can expect visibility of 20-25 meters, with potential thermoclines affecting water temperature.
 The site is rich in marine life, including yellow margin morays, big-eyed trevally, cuttlefish, and pygmy seahorses.
 The northern sand slope features hard corals and bommies, with deeper areas hosting sea fans, soft corals, and barrel sponges.

 Currents may reveal reef sharks, eagle rays, turtles, and schooling fish.
 Rare sightings like dolphins and hammerhead sharks add to the allure, although strong currents can limit access to certain areas.